ampproject/amphtml/contributing/DEVELOPING.md

    ```
 * It may take a few minutes for the tests to start.
 You can see the status of your tests on the Sauce Labs [Automated Tests](https://saucelabs.com/beta/dashboard/tests) dashboard.
 (You can also see the status of your proxy on the [Tunnels](https://saucelabs.com/beta/tunnels) dashboard.

-## Deploying AMP on Cloud for testing on devices
+## Deploying AMP in Cloud for testing on devices

 For deploying and testing local AMP builds on [HEROKU](https://www.heroku.com/) , please follow the steps outlined in this [document](https://docs.google.com/document/d/1LOr8SEBEpLkqnFjzTNIZGi2VA8AC8_aKmDVux6co63U/edit?usp=sharing).